desk-ly/mercure-transport-redis/README.md

 | `size` | `0` | Max stream entries, enforced by a background `XTRIM` every 10s. **`0` means no trimming, so the stream grows without bound.** Set this. |
 | `history_limit` | `1000` | Max entries read per SSE history replay. `0` disables replay, so subscribers fast-forward to live. |

-### Sizing

-Pick a value that covers your longest expected client disconnect at your peak event rate.
-There is no TTL and no eviction fallback, so `size` is the only bound on Redis memory.

-`Last-Event-ID` is client-controlled, so `history_limit` caps what a single reconnect can cost.
-Set it to `0` if your clients re-sync through your own API on connect, which makes reconnects constant-time.
+Size the stream to cover your longest expected client disconnect at peak event rate.
+There is no TTL and no eviction fallback, so `size` is the only bound on Redis memory. `Last-Event-ID` is client-controlled, so `history_limit` caps what a single reconnect can cost.
+Set it to `0` if your clients re-sync through your own API on connect.

-### Security
+## Security

 The transport trusts its Redis.
 Anything that can write to `<stream>:pubsub` can inject updates without a publisher JWT, and anything that can read the stream sees every update in plain text.